Login:

 Prior Finance Committee or Chair of Governors approval (whichever is the soonest) to be sought outside of this limit and reported at the earliest opportunity.

-NB: Any goods/services purchased and works to be carried out are subject to Durham County Council Contract Procedure Rules (January 2014) for quotations.
+NB: Any goods/services purchased and works to be carried out are subject to Durham County Council Contract Proceudre Rules for quotations.

 Adobe Reader